daniel5151/clicky/README.md

 I've included the source of `ipodloader` and `ipodloader2` in-tree under `./resources/`, and fixed-up their makefiles / sources to compile under more recent gcc toolchains (namely: `gcc-arm-none-eabi`).
 Additionally, I've tweaked some compiler flags to disable optimizations + enable debug symbols, which should make debugging a lot easier.

-On Debian/Ubuntu based distros, you can install the correct toolchain via `apt install gcc-arm-none-eabi`
+On Debian/Ubuntu based distros, you can install the correct toolchain via `apt install gcc-arm-none-eabi`.

 Once the correct toolchain is installed, you can build some iPod firmware binaries based on `ipodloader` and  `ipodloader2` by running: